-The system might be able to reduce cost by revising its explanation preference or construct a new explanation altogether to replace this one.
+The system may be able to reduce cost by revising its explanation preference or construct a new explanation altogether to replace this one.

-3.3 Transferring Domain Knowledge via Analogy
+3.3 Transferring domain knowledge with analogy

 Suppose that the agent holds the beliefs that the sun is contained in the earth at night, and then it exits to cause the day.
 If the system does not have information to the contrary, this will be the lowest-cost, preferred explanation for the day/night cycle.
 An analogy is one way to provide new information to cause the system to change its model.